gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am the Son of David and I will rule the earth from his throne.
-I am the root of Jesse; hear my voice!
-I am the Son of Man; fear not and look to me.
-I am the Son of God, yea, the only begotten of the Father.
-I am the righteous judge who judges in holiness and righteousness.
-I am the lamb of God chosen from among the flock, without spot and without blemish.
-I am the door of the sheep, and no ravenous wolves may enter.
-I am the bread of life; whoever eats thereof shall never hunger.
-I am the lamb of God who is worthy to open the seals that bind the scroll.
+I am the Son of David and I will rule the earth from his throne.
+I am the root of Jesse; hear my voice!
+I am the Son of Man; fear not and look to me.
+I am the Son of God, yea, the only begotten of the Father.
+I am the righteous judge who judges in holiness and righteousness.
+I am the lamb of God chosen from among the flock, without spot and without blemish.
+I am the door of the sheep, and no ravenous wolves may enter.
+I am the bread of life; whoever eats thereof shall never hunger.
+I am the lamb of God who is worthy to open the seals that bind the scroll.

 162